seanWLawrence/sushi-commerce/www/docs/getting-started.md

 git clone https://github.com/sushi-commerce.git
 ```

-> Currently, Netlify CMS supports git hosting with GitHub and GitLab, but not Amazon S3 or BitBucket just yet (though they're almost done with BitBucket support).
-Also note, GitLab hosting requires you to remove the ```editorial_workflow``` setting in the ```src/admin/config.yml``` file

 ## Authentication

 Since Sushi Commerce has a built-in CMS (powered by Netlify CMS), we strongly recommend setting up authentication to ensure that only the right people are able to update your site's information.

-### Github (default setting)
+### Github authentication (default)

 Sushi Commerce uses the GitHub backend authentication feature of Netlify CMS.
-To set it up for your GitHub account, simply follow [these steps](https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider) provided by Netlify.
+To set it up for your GitHub account, simply follow [the official steps](https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider "Instructions for setting up GitHub authentication with Netlify") provided by Netlify or the shortened version below.

+**Allow Netlify CMS permission to your GitHub repo**:

+1. Visit the [applications section](https://github.com/settings/developers "Github applications section") of your GitHub dashboard
+2. Click "Register a new application"
+3. Enter `https://api.netlify.com/auth/done` for the "Authorization callback URL" field
+4. Fill out the rest of the fields with information about your website (these are just there for you to reference later) and click "Register application"
+5. Save the "Client ID" and "Client secret" that GitHub provides you with for the next step

+**Enter your GitHub Client ID and Client secret in Netlify**:

+1. Go to your [Netlify dashboard](https://app.netlify.com/?_ga=2.2076466.2064525853.1533155603-226890088.1503488970 "Netlify dashboard") and click on your project
+2. Navigate to Settings > Access control > OAuth
+3. Under Authentication Providers, click Install Provider
+4. Select GitHub and enter the Client ID and Client Secret, then save

+That's it!

 ### Other authentication methods

-You can also use other authentication methods if you prefer, like [Netlify Identity](https://www.netlifycms.org/docs/authentication-backends/#git-gateway-with-netlify-identity) (free for simple usage)*, [GitLab](https://www.netlifycms.org/docs/authentication-backends/#gitlab-backend), and [Netlify CMS' Git Gateway with your own server](https://www.netlifycms.org/docs/authentication-backends/#git-gateway-without-netlify).
+You can also use other authentication methods if you prefer, like [Netlify Identity](https://www.netlifycms.org/docs/authentication-backends/#git-gateway-with-netlify-identity "Setting up Netlify Identity aunthentication") (free for simple usage)*, [GitLab](https://www.netlifycms.org/docs/authentication-backends/#gitlab-backend "Setting up GitLab authentication"), and [Netlify CMS' Git Gateway with your own server](https://www.netlifycms.org/docs/authentication-backends/#git-gateway-without-netlify "Setting up Git Gateway authentication").

 > *Sushi Commerce is not affiliated with Netlify and Netlify's pricing may change at any time without our knowledge.